s15n/par-lang/README.md

 user.correct!
 ```

-Any sequence of operations can be combined this way in the process syntax.
+Any sequence of operations can be combined this way in process syntax.
 The only limitation is that the
 choice operation (receiving a signal) can only be the last operation in a sequence.
 That's because the control-flow
 continues inside its branches.